turingschool/career-development-curriculum-site/student_discussion_groups/mod3_homeroom_discussion_prompts.md

 * [Week 5](#week-5)

 ### Week 1 Prompts & Structure (60 mins)
-1. Establish norms for how your group wants to work together (10 mins):
+1. Revisit norms for how your group wants to work together (10 mins):

    * What was helpful last mod?
    * What do you want to keep doing?